Amsterdam’s unique and recognisable landscape has seen the city become the backdrop for countless movies and television programs.

 A trip to Amsterdam wouldn't be complete without a canal cruise, which provides a stunning backdrop to the city’s historical centre.

-Visit the exhibitions at the Eye Filmmuseum and discover what cinema equipment and film strips used to look like.
+Start your day with a visit to the exhibitions at the Eye Filmmuseum and discover what cinema equipment and film strips used to look like.

-Watch an IMAX film of your choice at one of Amsterdam’s local cinemas.
+Later that evening, watch an IMAX film of your choice at one of Amsterdam’s local cinemas.

-Enjoy a guided tour of the Pathé Tuschinski Theatre, a restored 1920s movie palace and an important cinematic institution where Dutch film premieres often take place.
+Begin the morning with a guided tour of the Pathé Tuschinski Theatre, a restored 1920s movie palace and an important cinematic institution where Dutch film premieres often take place.

-Pick up some last-minute souvenirs from the quirky design shops in De 9 Straatjes ("The Nine Streets"), the city's most picturesque micro-neighbourhood.
+Head on over to pick up some last-minute souvenirs from the quirky design shops in De 9 Straatjes ("The Nine Streets"), the city's most picturesque micro-neighbourhood.

 Enjoy some leisure time in Jordaan, a neighbourhood dotted with independent art galleries and antiques shops.